Johannestegner/node-continual/README.md

 ```

 Yay, it starts!
 But... we have a small issue here.
-No jobs nor notifiers are installed...
+No jobs nor notifiers are installed..!
-Sooo.... how to install a job or a notifier?
+Sooo... how to install a job or a notifier?

 ##### Installation of Jobs.